programster/KVM-Command-Generator/README.md

 ## Troubleshooting
+### Can't See Console After Guest Installation
-The debian 8 and 9 guest images have an issue related to systemd, in which you will not see the console.
+Debian 8 and 9 guest images have an issue related to systemd, in which you will not see the console.
 Following [this post](https://unix.stackexchange.com/questions/203768/debian-8-kvm-guest-loading-initial-ramdisk) to resolve the issue after installing the guest.

 Ubuntu 16.04 guests have an issue when connecting to the console.
 [Refer here to fix](http://unix.stackexchange.com/questions/288344/accessing-console-of-ubuntu-16-04-kvm-guest).